 Festival and Faires

 In the autumn, Michaelmas (pronounced Mick-el-mas) helps us celebrate the harvest.
 Michaelmas, September 29th, is an ancient festival that inspires inner courage during a time when the outer world is growing darker.
-Our faculty holds a puppet show for the school community, which is followed by a potluck.
-The central image in the puppet show is Michael who embodies courage, initiative and steadfastness to overcoming a dragon.
-Through this we kindle our own inner strength, as the season transitions from the outer warmth of summer to the coolness of fall.
+Ordinarily, our faculty holds a puppet show for the school community, which is followed by a potluck.
+The central image in the puppet show is Michael who embodies courage, initiative, and steadfastness to overcoming a dragon.
+Through this, we kindle our own inner strength, as the season transitions from the outer warmth of summer to the coolness of fall.
 This festival takes place near the autumnal equinox when the days grow short.
 We turn inwards, towards ourselves and our community for inner warmth.
+LEARN MORE

 Each November, a Lantern Walk is held commemorating St. Martin’s Day or Martinmas, a festival of inner light in the outer darkness of the approaching winter.
 The children make their own lanterns which are symbols of their own individual light.
 On a cold, dark evening, children gather along with their families and teachers to walk and sing under the stars with their glimmering lanterns held high.
 Children carefully carry their lanterns in a mood of quiet reverence.
 Following the walk, everyone is greeted by a warm fire and a story told by a faculty member.